adaapp/di-workshop-03-functions/README.md

 # Part 3

 Look at the programs below.
-Read each one carefully, and write down what you expect the output to be.
-Then, run the code and see what the actual output is.
+Read each one carefully, and **trace through it on paper** - write each line that gets executed, and the value of each variable every time it changes.

-If it’s different, find out why and write it down.
+> _Note:_ you might find this process a bit basic or frustrating.
+That's
+> understandable - we think of code as for computers, and you're not a computer!
+> You're (probably) a person with proper squishy organs and stuff.
+>
+> Even so, stepping through a piece of code like this on paper makes you be
+> really explicit and deliberate, and is a great way of checking your
+> understanding of something.
+>
+> This is a great technique for when you get stuck later on too.
+Most of how you
+> get 'unstuck' when coding is just by slowing down and really rigorously
+> checking your understanding of something.

+Once you've traced through the code on paper, write your expected output in this document and run the code.
+Record the actual output.
+If it's different, can you figure out why?
+Try running through your trace again or getting another pair to check it.

 ## Program 1